input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 mining, and the difficulty of the problems that their computers (mining rigs) are cracking increases.
 This is why researchers did their best to investigate alternative ways to reach consensus — such as using the so-called BFT (Byzantine Fault Tolerant) consensus algorithms and proof of stake algorithms.
-The first significant work on proof of stake was conducted by the team of the Nxt cryptocurrency, but their protocol had significant flaws and no formal verification.

 ## What is Proof of Stake?